 Summer is the time to indulge; steak, ice cream, cookies, burgers, pizza — the list goes on!
-Not only is it everyone’s favorite eating season, but it’s also the time when our tummies start to ache and the unwanted bloated belly busts out of our tightly secured jean shorts.
-The summer belly bloat is often inevitable, but luckily there are some foods to help with bloating and prevent that post-meal slump.
+Not only is it everyone’s favourite eating season, but it’s also the time when our tummies start to ache.
+Luckily there are some foods to help with bloating and prevent that post-meal slump.

 Ginger is your belly’s new best friend.
 Slice it up and throw it in some hot water, toss it into an iced beverage or simply chew on a piece.
 Ginger is a potent anti-inflammatory and has been used for centuries as a digestive aid helping to alleviate gas, bloating, nausea and indigestion.
 Next time you start to feel the bloat coming on, grab some ginger and melt that digestion tension away.

 Mint is a classic summer herb.
 Although it is often used to make summer-time mojitos, this fresh garden herb has medicinal properties.
 Mint actually has muscle-relaxing abilities and can reduce indigestion and belly spasms.
 The best use of mint to prevent bloating is to steep it in tea.
 Unfortunately, drinking it with alcohol may actually exacerbate your stomach pain, so try to decrease your intake those delicious minty drinks.

 Similar to ginger, fennel or anise seed has been used for many, many years to prevent digestive issues like bloating.
 In India, many people actually chew on fennel seeds after a rich meal to aid digestion.
 Fennel seed will also freshen up your breath, while eliminating stomach cramping, gas and bloating.